-- Some people infected by Lyme disease never have early symptoms or they may mistake the fever and aches for a summer virus.
+- Some people infected by Borrelia burgdorferi, the bacteria that causes Lyme disease, may have mild early symptoms or they may mistake fever and aches for a summer virus.

-- Lyme disease can infect several parts of the body, such as the joints and nerves, producing different symptoms at different times.
+- Lyme disease can involve several parts of the body, including joints, connective tissue, heart, brain, and nerves, and produce different symptoms at different times.

 - There is currently no vaccine to prevent Lyme disease.

 Physicians require enhanced diagnostics and treatments to improve Lyme disease patient care.
 Human clinical research is urgently needed to expand the knowledge of complex Lyme disease biologic mechanisms.
 Better understanding of disease pathophysiology will enable the development of improved diagnostic tests and therapies.